Inatysco/IPFS-network-analysis/PRIVACY.md

 ## Who are you sharing this data with?
-Before any study
-The collected pieces of data have been anonymised and the following pieces of information have been replaced with random strings before making the database available:
+Before any study, the collected pieces of data have been anonymised and the following pieces of information have been replaced with random strings before making the database available:
  - the node idenfiers
  - the file identifiers
  - the IP addresses